Love the Way You Lie: Recognition

 "Love the Way You Lie" ranked in various best-of-2010 lists.
 Claire Suddath of Time placed it at number five on her top 10 list and wrote, "That this song didn't come across sounding clichéd or tasteless is a testament to both artists' skill."
-AOL Radio considered the song the best of 2010 hip hop music, regarding Eminem as imaginative and passionate.
+AOL Radio considered the song on the Best Of 2010's hip hop music, regarding Eminem as imaginative and passionate.
 It ranked ninth on MTV News' top 25 list.
 Its editor James Montgomery attributed the song's success to its theme and relation to the artists' past abusive relationships.
 He concluded, "You cannot write a song any better than that, because that's how this kind of thing happens in real life."
-The New York Post placed the song at second place on their "top 210 songs from 2010" list and regarded it as a "comeback club anthem."
+The New York Post placed the song at second place on their "Top 210 Songs From 2010" list and regarded it as a "comeback club anthem."
 In April 2011, Gabriel Alvarez of Complex magazine ranked it at number 100 on their "100 Best Eminem Songs" list, calling it a love song and praising Rihanna's vocals as beautiful.
 "Love the Way You Lie" and its accompanying music video were nominated for five Grammy Awards at the 2011 ceremony, including "Record of the Year", "Song of the Year" and "Best Short Form Music Video".
 It won the People's Choice Awards for "Favorite Music Video" and "Favorite Song".